LaughingSun/ls-js-value/CONTAINERS-BREAKDOWN.md

 ls::js::Value uses

-`string_t` are sequential containers that contain key-value pairs with unique keys that meet the requirements of mapped_types, Container, SequentialContainer and AllocatorAwareContainer; and must use a <charT> value.
+`string_t` are sequential containers that contain key-value pairs with unique keys that meet the requirements of  Container, SequentialContainer, AllocatorAwareContainer and ContiguousContainer(since C++17); and must use a <charT> value.

 `array_t` are sequential containers that contain key-value pairs with unique keys that meet the requirements of Container, SequentialContainer and AllocatorAwareContainer; and must NOT use a <charT> element value.